fetchai/fetchd/docs/docs/delegator-guide-cli.md

     amount: "100000"
 ```

-## Query the redelegations
+### Query the redelegations

 Delegators can choose to redelegate the tokens they already delegated from one validator to another.
-Redelegation takes effect immediately, without any waiting period, but the tokens can't be redelegated until the initial redelegation complete, in ~21 days (the unlocking time is indicated by the `redelegationentry/completion_time` field in the outputs below).
+Redelegation takes effect immediately, without any waiting period, but the tokens can't be redelegated until the initial redelegation transaction complete after 21 days (the unlocking time is indicated by the `redelegationentry/completion_time` field in the outputs below).

 To obtains the list of redelegations made from a validator, use the following command: